6.3. Cumulative Distribution Functions

 \[F_X(x) = \int_{-\infty}^{x} f_X(t) \, dt\]

-\(F_X(x)\) the accummulation of all the probability from the left tail of the distribution up to the point \(x\).
+\(F_X(x)\) is the accummulation of all the probability from the left tail of the distribution up to the point \(x\).

 From CDF to PDF: Differentiation